-Silicon carbide (SiC), also known as carborundum, is a semiconductor containing silicon and carbon.
+Silicon carbide ceramic (SiC) is an advanced ceramic material containing silicon and carbon.
 It occurs in nature as the extremely rare mineral moissanite.
 Synthetic SiC powder has been mass-produced since 1893 for use as an abrasive.
 Grains of silicon carbide can be bonded together by sintering to form very hard ceramics.

-Silicon carbide ceramic materials have many excellent features such as high-temperature strength, good wear resistance, small thermal expansion coefficient, high hardness, thermal shock and chemical corrosion resistance, etc. It is widely used in automobile, mechanical and chemical industry, environmental protection, space technology, information electronics, energy and other fields, which has become an irreplaceable structural ceramics with excellent performance in many industrial fields.
+Silicon carbide ceramic materials have many excellent features such as high-temperature strength, good wear resistance, small thermal expansion coefficient, high hardness, thermal shock, and chemical corrosion resistance, etc. Therefore, it is widely used in automobile, mechanical and chemical industry, environmental protection, space technology, information electronics, energy and other fields, which has become an irreplaceable structural ceramics with excellent performance in many industrial fields.

-The silicon dioxide protective layer has been formed on the surface of the silicon carbide crystal when the temperature in oxygen reaction reaches 1300 ℃.
+When the temperature in oxygen reaction reaches 1300 ℃, a silicon dioxide protective layer will been formed on the surface of the silicon carbide crystal.
 With the thickening of the protective layer, the silicon carbide inside is resisted to continue to be combined, which makes the silicon carbide has good anti-chemical property.
 In terms of acid, alkali and compound resistance, silicon carbide has strong acid resistance but poor alkaline resistance because of the utility of silica protective film.

-The density of various silicon carbide crystals is very similar, which is usually 3.20 g/mm³.
+The density of various silicon carbide crystals is similar, which is usually 3.20 g/mm³.
 Silicon carbide has a hardness of 9.5 Mohs, and the hardness of Knoop is 2670 – 2815 kg/mm, which is higher than that of corundum in abrasive materials, and second only to diamond, cubic boron nitride and boron carbide.
-The thermal conductivity and thermal shock resistance of silicon carbide products are very high, and the thermal expansion parameters are small, so it is a high-quality refractory.
+The thermal conductivity and thermal shock resistance of silicon carbide ceramic are very high, and the thermal expansion parameters are small, so SiC ceramic is a high-quality refractory material.

 1905 The first time silicon carbide was found in meteorites.